Should I be worried about getting norovirus on my cruise?

 No one wants to think about getting sick on their vacation.
 Unfortunately, just like you can get sick on land during cold and flu season, the same can be true for cruise ships.

-One of the most common illnesses to see spreading on cruise ships is norovirus, which is a highly contagious virus that causes gastroenteritis.
+One of the most common illnesses to see spreading on cruise ships is norovirus.
+A highly contagious virus that causes gastroenteritis.
 When someone is sick with norovirus, symptoms can include vomiting, diarrhea, stomach pains, and nausea.
-Because of its highly contagious nature, norovirus can spread quickly on cruise ships due to close confinement.
+Because of its highly contagious nature, the virus can spread quickly on cruise ships due to close confinement.

 The disease spreads through infected feces or vomit, often through fresh food or water contaminated with tiny particles.
 Surfaces and human contact can also be a source of transmission.